 This study uses a randomized experiment to evaluate the effects of introducing mobile money-based repayments for microfinance borrowers in Uganda.
 A baseline survey was conducted in September and October 2021 for a randomly selected subsample of 2,100 borrowers.
 Randomization was conducted on November 17, 2021 for all 10,283 borrowers, and the rollout is scheduled for January 17, 2022.
-The endline is planned for July 2022, with the date to be finalized as the study progresses.
+The endline is planned for December 2022.